huzaifa596/huzaifa596/README.md

-# 💫 About Me:
+# 💫 About Me
-I am a CS student currently pursuing my bachelors in CS from FAST-NUCES<br><br>
-🔭 I’m currently working on<br>Building full-stack applications and strengthening my problem-solving skills through data structures and algorithms.
-I enjoy working on projects that combine logic with real-world usability.<br><br>👯 I’m looking to collaborate on<br>Open-source projects, web applications, or anything related to software development where I can learn, contribute, and grow as a developer.<br><br>🤝 I’m looking for help with<br>Improving my backend development skills, system design understanding, and writing more efficient and scalable code.<br><br>🌱 I’m currently learning<br>Modern web development (Node.js, Express, React), along with deepening my understanding of core computer science concepts like OOP and algorithms.<br><br>💬 Ask me about<br>C++, object-oriented programming, basic web development,back-end-techonologies,database, and beginner-friendly project ideas.<br><br>⚡ Fun fact<br>I enjoy turning ideas into projects and learning new technologies by building things from scratch.
+🎓 **CS Student at FAST-NUCES (4th Semester)**

+I’m a passionate Computer Science student who enjoys building real-world applications and solving problems through code.
+I focus on writing clean, efficient solutions and continuously improving my skills by working on practical projects.

+---

+## 🔭 Currently Working On
+Building full-stack applications and sharpening my problem-solving skills through Data Structures & Algorithms.

+## 👯 Looking to Collaborate On
+Open-source projects, web applications, and meaningful software projects where I can contribute and grow as a developer.

+## 🤝 Looking for Help With
+Backend development, system design, and building scalable, production-ready applications.

+## 🌱 Currently Learning
+Node.js, Express, React, databases, and strengthening my understanding of OOP and core computer science concepts.

+## 💬 Ask Me About
+C++, object-oriented programming, backend fundamentals, databases, and project development.

+## ⚡ Fun Fact
+I learn best by building—if I don’t understand something, I turn it into a project until it makes sense.

+---

+## 💼 Looking to Hire Me?
+🚀 I’m open to **internships, freelance opportunities, and collaborations**

+💡 What I bring:
+- Strong foundation in C++ and problem-solving
+- Growing expertise in full-stack development
+- Fast learner with the ability to adapt quickly

+📬 **Let’s connect and build something impactful!**

 ## 🌐 Socials: